 - Subscription date

-- Contacts’ position
+- Contacts’ function

 By the end, you won’t have to communicate the same message and content to your whole contact list.
 You can send relevant offers based on contacts’ life-cycle stage, interest, geo-location and more.